Sheldon2016/COVID19Motif/README.md

 MATCH (s:Virus)
 WHERE s.name="SARS-CoV-2"
 MATCH (t:Drug)
-with s.id as SID, t.id as TID
+WITH s.id as SID, t.id as TID
 RETURN MFV([M1,M2],SID,TID)
 ```
 #### Q7: What is the motif feature vector for the Covid-19 virus?